xyproto/distrodetector/README.md

 # distrodetector

-Detect which Linux distro or BSD a system is running
+Detects which Linux distro or BSD a system is running.

+## Features and limitations

+`distrodetec` only aims to be able to detect the following:

+* The 100 most popular Linux distros and BSDs, according to [distrowatch](https://distrowatch.com/).
+* macOS with Homebrew.

+Pull requests for additional systems are welcome!

 ## Example use